haoliangw/haoliangw.github.io/wavelets.md

 ## Notations for Weighted Graph
+In order to formally define the graph wavelet transform, we need to introduce some notations for weighted graph.

 A **weighted graph $G = \\\{E, V, w\\\}$** consists of:

 * a set of vertices $V$, where $\|V\| = N < \infty$.